Woodrow Wilson

-Early life
+Early life and education

-Thomas Woodrow Wilson was born to a family of Scots-Irish and Scottish descent in Staunton, Virginia.
+Thomas Woodrow Wilson was born to a family of Scotch-Irish and Scottish descent in Staunton, Virginia.
 He was the third of four children and the first son of Joseph Ruggles Wilson and Jessie Janet Woodrow.
-Wilson's paternal grandparents had immigrated to the United States from Strabane, County Tyrone, Ireland, in 1807, settling in Steubenville, Ohio.
-His grandfather James Wilson published a pro-tariff and anti-slavery newspaper, The Western Herald and Gazette.
-Wilson's maternal grandfather, Reverend Thomas Woodrow, moved from Paisley, Renfrewshire, Scotland, to Carlisle, Cumbria, England, before migrating to Chillicothe, Ohio, in the late 1830s.
+Wilson's paternal grandparents had immigrated to the United States from Strabane, County Tyrone, Ireland, in 1807, and settled in Steubenville, Ohio.
+Wilson's paternal grandfather James Wilson published a pro-tariff and anti-slavery newspaper, The Western Herald and Gazette.
+Wilson's maternal grandfather, the Reverend Thomas Woodrow, moved from Paisley, Renfrewshire, Scotland, to Carlisle, Cumbria, England, before migrating to Chillicothe, Ohio, in the late 1830s.
 Joseph met Jessie while she was attending a girl's academy in Steubenville, and the two married on June 7, 1849.
 Soon after the wedding, Joseph was ordained as a Presbyterian pastor and assigned to serve in Staunton.
-Thomas was born in the Manse, a house of the Staunton First Presbyterian Church where Joseph served.
-Before he was two, the family moved to Augusta, Georgia.
+His son Woodrow was born in the Manse, a house in the Staunton First Presbyterian Church where Joseph served.
+Before he was two years old, the family moved to Augusta, Georgia.

-Wilson's earliest memory was of playing in his yard and standing near the front gate of the Augusta parsonage at the age of three, when he heard a passerby announce in disgust that Abraham Lincoln had been elected and that a war was coming.
-Wilson was one of only two U.S. presidents to be a citizen of the Confederate States of America, the other being John Tyler.
-Wilson's family identified with the Southern United States and were staunch supporters of the Confederacy during the American Civil War.
+Wilson's earliest memory of his early youth was of playing in his yard and standing near the front gate of the Augusta parsonage at the age of three, when he heard a passerby announce in disgust that Abraham Lincoln had been elected and that a war was coming.
+Wilson was one of only two U.S. presidents to be a citizen of the Confederate States of America; the other was John Tyler, who served as the nation's tenth president from 1841 to 1845.
+Wilson's father identified with the Southern United States and was a staunch supporter of the Confederacy during the American Civil War.

-Wilson's father was one of the founders of the Southern Presbyterian Church in the United States (PCUS) after it split from the Northern Presbyterians in 1861.
+Wilson's father was one of the founders of the Presbyterian Church in the Confederate States of America, later renamed the Presbyterian Church in the United States (PCUS), following its 1861 split from the Northern Presbyterians.
 He became minister of the First Presbyterian Church in Augusta, and the family lived there until 1870.
 From 1870 to 1874, Wilson lived in Columbia, South Carolina, where his father was a theology professor at the Columbia Theological Seminary.
 In 1873, Wilson became a communicant member of the Columbia First Presbyterian Church; he remained a member throughout his life.